vuejs/vetur/docs/CONTRIBUTING.md

 To debug:

 - The extension has 2 configurations for debugging i.e client and server.
-- Run the client configurtion first.
+- Run the client configuration first.
 - As the client launches the language server lazily, open any .vue file so that the server is started.
 - Run the server configuration which binds the server code to port 6005 to enable debugging.
 - At this point breakpoints in both server and client code should work.